-We get a similar glimpse into Jesus' view of the Old Testament in Luke 11:51.
-Jesus summarizes the boundaries of the Old Testament in a rebuke of those who rejected God's prophets, "Because of this, the wisdom of God said, ‘I will send them prophets and apostles, and some of them they will kill and persecute,’ so that this generation may be held responsible for the blood of all the prophets shed since the foundation of the world — from the blood of Abel to the blood of Zechariah, who perished between the altar and the sanctuary."
+But Jesus himself gave the boundaries of the Old Testament.
+In His rebuke of those who rejected God's prophets he said, "Because of this, the wisdom of God said, ‘I will send them prophets and apostles, and some of them they will kill and persecute,’ so that this generation may be held responsible for the blood of all the prophets shed since the foundation of the world — from the blood of Abel to the blood of Zechariah, who perished between the altar and the sanctuary."
+(Luke 11:51)

-When Jesus lists these two prophets, He is affirming the line of prophets from Genesis (Abel) to the exiles return to Israel in 2 Chronicles (Zechariah).
-This supports Jerome's view of the Hebrew Scriptures and his rejection of the Apocrypha, which were all written long after the Hebrew Scriptures were complete.
-Additionally, Jesus never quotes any Apocryphal book in the gospels.
+Jesus affirmed the line of prophets from Genesis (Abel) to the exiles return to Israel in 2 Chronicles (Zechariah).
+Zechariah was the final book in the Hebrew scrolls of Jesus' day.
+His affirmation of that canon supports Jerome's rejection of the books of the Apocrypha, which were all written centuries after these Scriptures.
+For this reason, Jesus never quotes any Apocryphal book in the gospels.

-But the Council of Trent went much further than that with its anathemas.
+But the Council of Trent even further with its anathemas.
 Here are some other denouncements of the Council of Trent: